immnlshn/immnlshn/README.md

 # Welcome 👋

-My name is Immanuel, 18 years old and a young coder from Germany.
+My name is Immanuel, I'm 18 years old and a young coder from Germany.

 If you want to get in touch, just add me on Discord.    [manu マヌ#0001](https://discord.com/users/299225879039442944)